 IT failure in the Wels Clinic: Handwritten emergencies on Easter Sunday!

-On Easter Sunday there was a serious IT in the Wels for a serious IT failure for eight hours.
-The incident occurred due to a "defect in the technical infrastructure" and had far -reaching consequences for patient care.
-New patients had to be taken in handwritten, which led to considerable delays.
+It came on Easter Sunday Wels Clinic to a serious IT failure that paralyzed the hospital for over eight hours.
+The incident occurred due to a “defect in the technical infrastructure” and had far-reaching consequences for patient care.
+New patients had to be recorded by hand, which led to significant delays.

-The technical problems could only be fully remedied around 8 p.m.
+The technical problems could only be completely resolved around 8 p.m.
 After the restoration, the IT system was fully operational again.
-However, the incident raises questions about resilience and security of the digital infrastructure in the healthcare system.
+However, the incident raises questions about the resilience and security of the healthcare digital infrastructure.

 The importance of cybersecurity in healthcare

-In an increasingly digitized world, IT security in the healthcare system is of the utmost importance.
-With the rise of electronic patient files, telemedicine and networked devices, protection against cyber threats is essential.
+In an increasingly digitalized world, IT security in healthcare is of utmost importance.
+With the rise of electronic health records, telemedicine, and connected devices, protecting against cyber threats is essential.
 Risks such as unauthorized access, phishing attacks and manipulation of medical devices must be actively addressed.

-The need for additional protective measures such as penetration tests and awareness training for employees is becoming increasingly urgent.
-The incident in the Wels Clinic illustrates the weaknesses in the technical infrastructure and the potential dangers that lurk on it.
+The need for additional protection measures, such as penetration testing and employee awareness training, is becoming increasingly urgent.
+The incident at the Wels Clinic highlights the weak points in the technical infrastructure and the potential dangers that lurk there.

-also orf OÖ> reports in a similar way about the challenges that the healthcare in terms of digitization and IT security must.
+Also ORF OÖ similarly reports on the challenges that the healthcare sector has to face in terms of digitalization and IT security.